-- 1. When a gateway is powered on, it initiates a restart timer to a random value, uniformly distributed between 0 and a provisionable maximum waiting delay (MWD), e.g., 360 seconds (see below).
+- 1. When a gateway is powered on, or when a gateway's endpoints are put into service, the gateway initiates a restart timer to a random value, uniformly distributed between 0 and a provisionable maximum waiting delay (MWD), e.g., 360 seconds (see below).
 Care MUST be taken to avoid synchronicity of the random number generation between multiple gateways that would use the same algorithm. - 2.
 The gateway then waits for either the end of this timer, the reception of a command from the call agent, or the detection of a local user activity, such as for example an off-hook transition on a residential gateway.
 A pre-existing off-hook condition results in the generation of an off-hook event. - 3.
 When the restart timer elapses, when a command is received, or when an activity or pre-existing offhook condition is detected, the gateway initiates the restart procedure.